jathin-nyatha/smart-gesture-controlled-switch/README.md

 ## 🧾 Arduino Code

-The Arduino sketch is located in the `main.ino` file.
+The Arduino sketch is located in the `hand_gesture_system.ino` file.
 Upload it using Arduino IDE.

 ---

 ## 📊 Block Diagram / Flowchart

 ![Flowchart](assets/flowchart.png)

-_(Replace with actual image in assets folder)_

 ---